Victor Whitsey

-Hubert Victor Whitsey (21 November 1916 – 25 December 1987) was a Church of England bishop.
-He was Bishop of Hertford 1971–74 and Bishop of Chester 1974–81.
+Hubert Victor Whitsey (21 November 1916 – 25 December 1987) was a British Church of England bishop.
+He was Bishop of Hertford 1971–1974 and Bishop of Chester 1974–1981.

 Biography

 He was born on 21 November 1916 in Blackburn.
 He was educated at Queen Elizabeth’s Grammar School in Blackburn and, after war service (in the Royal Artillery, rising to the rank of lieutenant colonel), at St Edmund Hall, Oxford University.
 After Oxford, he attended Westcott House, Cambridge for theological studies.
 He was ordained as a deacon on 18 December 1949 and appointed a curate in Chorley (St Laurence) in the Diocese of Blackburn.
 He was ordained as a priest on 1 January 1950, and was appointed as a perpetual curate in Farrington St Paul, in the Diocese of Blackburn a year later on 1 January 1951.

 He remained in that post for four years, and on 1 January 1955, he was appointed to the position of a vicar at Halliwell (St Paul) in the Diocese of Manchester.
 Five years later, on 1 January 1960, he became the curate in charge at Langley St Aidan, again in the Diocese of Manchester, and he remained in this post until 19 October 1964.
 He was also an honorary canon of Manchester Cathedral appointed on 1 January 1963 and remained in this post until 1 January 1968.

 On leaving Langley St Aidan he was appointed as Vicar of Langley All Saints and Martyrs, and then on 1 January 1968 he left Manchester Diocese and returned to Blackburn to become the Vicar of Downham St Leonard.
 His obituary in the Daily Telegraph stated that he suffered a breakdown in his health in 1968, and that was why he moved to the rural parish of Downham, "where he spent the next three years recuperating."

 He was then consecrated as a bishop on 1 November 1971.
-His first bishopric was as suffragan bishop of Hertford within the Diocese of St Albans (1971 -1974).
+His first bishopric was as suffragan bishop of Hertford within the Diocese of St Albans (1971–1974).
 On 22 January 1974 he was appointed as Bishop of Chester, and he remained as bishop until his resignation on 31 December 1981.

 The Diocese of Chester is one of the larger dioceses in the country, both in terms of area and the number of parishes (about 270).

 The Diocese of Manchester, where Whitsey officiated from 1955 to 1968 is to its north, as is Blackburn, where he officiated from 1950 to the end of 1954, and then again from 1968 to November 1971.

 He died in 1987, aged 71.